Our September Fitness Challenge Calendar is here!

 Back to School Brain Breaks

-Since schools are officially back in session by September, we’ve included some fitness activity ideas that are great for classroom brain breaks!
-Students can use their desks, textbooks, and the classroom space to get active and take a break from their work.
+Some schools are officially back in session and others are still doing virtual learning.
+We’ve included some fitness activity ideas that are great for classroom or home brain breaks!
+Students can use their desks, textbooks, and the classroom space to get active and take a break from their work, or they can use their home learning area.
 On Wednesdays, refer to the two Task Cards on page 2 of the calendar download for a total of 10 ideas.

 September is National Yoga Month